On this page

 - AWS CLI

-The Java project will use the AWS SDK, and AWS libraries are referenced in its pom.xml file:
+The Java project uses the AWS SDK, and AWS libraries are referenced in its pom.xml

 Create an Events Bus in AWS

-In the AWS Console, navigate to AWS Events Bridge and create a Custom Events Bus, which we will call curity.events
+In the AWS Console, navigate to AWS Events Bridge and create a Custom Events Bus, named curity.events

 :